johnnyone89/XAI4EnergyEfficiency/README.md

 # Advancing Ensemble Learning Techniques for Residential Building Electricity Consumption Forecasting

-Welcome to the repository accompanying our paper: **"Advancing Ensemble Learning Models for Residential Building Electricity Consumption Forecasting"** by **J. Moon et al., 2024**.
+Welcome to the repository accompanying our paper: **"Advancing ensemble learning techniques for residential building electricity consumption forecasting: Insight from explainable artificial intelligence"** by **J. Moon et al., published in PLOS ONE in 2024**.
 This repository provides the datasets and code necessary to reproduce the results presented in the paper and to facilitate further research in the field of residential building electricity consumption forecasting.

 ## Overview

 Accurate forecasting of electricity consumption in residential buildings is crucial for energy management and planning.
+This repository accompanies our published PLOS ONE article and is intended to support transparency, reproducibility, and further research in residential building electricity consumption forecasting.
 This repository contains:

 - **Datasets**: Two comprehensive datasets for residential building electricity consumption forecasting.
 - **Notebooks**: Jupyter notebooks implementing ensemble learning models and deep learning models.